-New York Sour Recipe
+New York Sour

 The New York Sour is a delicious spin on the classic Whiskey Sour.
 If you’re a bourbon lover who loves a citrusy and refreshing cocktail with a unique fruity twist, look no further than the New York Sour!

-The New York sour is a modern-day variation of the Whiskey Sour.
-It’s essentially the exact same cocktail but made with a float of dry red wine to top it all off.
+Building on the Whiskey Sour is the New York Sour, a modern-day variation with a float of dry red wine to top off the classic sour.
+The exact origin of this variation is somewhat murky, but it is believed to have originated in Chicago in the 1880s, and later popularized in New York.
 Some variations call for red wine in place of egg white, while others incorporate both techniques.
-Personally, I prefer the cocktail made with both egg whites and red wine.
-It’s a phenomenal blend of complexity and silky smooth texture.
+I prefer the cocktail made with both egg whites and red wine.

-The Whiskey Sour has also sparked other popular variations such as the Tequila Sour, Pisco Sour, and Amaretto Sour.
+It’s a nice blend of complexity and silky smooth texture.
+The Whiskey Sour has also sparked several other popular variations such as the Tequila Sour, Negroni Sour, Pisco Sour, and Amaretto Sour.

 Ingredients for a New York Sour laid out on a cutting board.